greg-js/arch-wiki-md-repo/wiki/_content/english/Distcc.md

 	master

-	The master is the computer which initiates and distributes the compilation to the configured slaves.
+	The master is the computer which initiates the compilation.

 	slaves

-	The slaves are running the distcc daemon which accepts incoming compilation requests send by the master.
+	The slave(s) accept compilation requests send by the master.

+**Note:** Both master and slave(s) machines need to be running distcc.

 ## Getting started